5 Step Guide to Deploying Your Ad Agency Traffic Management System

-After spending weeks or months looking for a traffic management system, you finally decided which one makes the most sense for your agency workflow.
+After spending weeks or months looking for an agency traffic management system, you finally decided which one makes the most sense for your agency workflow.
 What’s next?
-I’d say that training and deployment are as important for the success of the software adoption as selecting your new system in the first place.
+I’d say that training and deployment are as important for the success of the software adoption as selecting your new agency traffic management system in the first place.

 1. Senior management involvement

 You need to make sure your senior management is engaged in the deployment process and will, in fact, use the new system.
 It will be very difficult to sell the new tool if the Creative Director, CFO or CEO are not using it.

 Using a new creative agency traffic management system is all about reviewing your current workflow and adapting your needs to the new system.
 It involves changing processes and procedures to increase your team’s productivity in a short period of time.